Maria al-Qibtiyya: Status as a wife or concubine

-Al-Tabari lists Maria as both one of Muhammad's wives and his slave, perhaps using "wife" in the sense of one whom Muhammad slept with and who mothered his child.
+Al-Tabari lists Maria as both one of Muhammad's wives and his slave:

 Mariyah the Copt was presented to the Messenger of God, given to him by al-Muqawqis, the ruler of Alexandria, and she gave birth to the Messenger of God's son Ibrahim.
 These were the Messenger of God's wifes.

+though perhaps using "wife" in the sense of one whom Muhammad had relations with and who mothered his child:

-The Prophet admired Umm Ibrahim ["Mother of Ibrahim," Mariyah's title], who was fair-skinned and beautiful.
+The Prophet admired Umm Ibrahim [, Mariyah's title], who was fair-skinned and beautiful.
 He lodged her in al-'Aliyah, at the property nowadays called of Umm Ibrahim.
 He used to visit her there and ordered her to veil herself, [but] he had intercourse with her by virtue of her being his property...

 One hadith attributed to Mus'ab b.
 'Abdullah al-Zubairi states that the two were married, though another rendering of the hadith by Mus'ab's nephew Zubair b. al-Bakkar makes no mention of marriage.